(If There Was) Any Other Way

-"(If There Was) Any Other Way" is a song by Canadian singer Celine Dion.
-It was included on her first English-language album, Unison (1990). "(If There Was) Any Other Way" was released by Columbia Records as the album's lead single in Canada on 26 March 1990.
-The next year, it was issued as the second single in other countries.
-The song was written by Paul Bliss, while production was handled by Christopher Neil.
+"(If There Was) Any Other Way" is a song recorded by Canadian singer Celine Dion for her first English-language album, Unison (1990).
+It was issued as the album's lead single in Canada in March 1990, by Columbia Records.
+In 1991, it was released as the second single in several other markets.
+The track was written by Paul Bliss and produced by Christopher Neil.

-After its release, "(If There Was) Any Other Way" received positive reviews from music critics.
-The song peaked at number 23 in Canada and number 35 on the US Billboard Hot 100.
-Additionally, it became a success on the adult contemporary charts, reaching number eight in the United States and number 12 in Canada.
-Two accompanying music videos for the song were filmed.
-Dion performed "(If There Was) Any Other Way" during her Unison Tour (1990–91).
+Upon release, "(If There Was) Any Other Way" received positive reviews from music critics.
+It reached number 23 in Canada and number 35 on the US Billboard Hot 100.
+It also performed well on adult contemporary radio, peaking at number eight in the United States and number 12 in Canada.
+Two music videos were created for the song, and Dion included it in the setlist of her Unison Tour (1990–91).

 Background and release

 In 1990, Dion was preparing to issue her first English-language album, Unison.
-After releasing various French-language albums in Canada and France in the '80s, she recorded new English songs in London, Los Angeles and New York.
-At first, Unison was released in Canada, and "(If There Was) Any Other Way" was chosen as its lead single.
-Written by British musician, Paul Bliss, and produced by British record producer, Christopher Neil, it was issued on 26 March 1990.
+After releasing several French-language albums in Canada and France in the 1980s, she recorded new English songs in London, Los Angeles, and New York.
+Unison was first issued in Canada, and "(If There Was) Any Other Way" was selected as its lead single.
+Written by British musician Paul Bliss and produced by British record producer Christopher Neil, it was released in March 1990.

-One year later on 18 March 1991, "(If There Was) Any Other Way" was released as the second single in the United States after "Where Does My Heart Beat Now".
-For the US market the single was remixed by Walter Afanasieff.
-This US version features a different audio mix from the Canadian single version and the album version: reverb has been applied throughout (most noticeably to Dion's vocal track), the guitars have been rebalanced so that they are less audible in some places in the song and more prominent in others, the drum track features "rimshot" effects during the chorus, additional synthesizer lines have been overdubbed onto the existing keyboard track (most noticeably in the bar before the instrumental break), and the fadeout has been slightly extended in length.
-It was also used in the American music video of the song that year.
-Additionally "(If There Was) Any Other Way" was remixed by Daniel Abraham, a French record producer living in New York.
-His dance remixes appeared on a promotional US single.
+One year later, in March 1991, "(If There Was) Any Other Way" was issued as the second single in the United States after "Where Does My Heart Beat Now".
+For the US market, the single was remixed by Walter Afanasieff.
+This US version presents a different audio mix from the Canadian single and album versions: reverb was added throughout (most noticeably to Dion's vocal track), the guitars were rebalanced so that they are less audible in some parts of the song and more prominent in others, the drum track includes "rimshot" effects during the chorus, additional synthesizer lines were overdubbed onto the existing keyboard track (most noticeably in the bar before the instrumental break), and the fadeout was extended slightly.
+This mix was also used in the American music video released that year.
+Additionally, "(If There Was) Any Other Way" was remixed by Daniel Abraham, a French record producer based in New York, whose dance remixes appeared on a promotional US single.

-"(If There Was) Any Other Way" was also released as a single in selected European countries, Australia, and Japan in June 1991.
+"(If There Was) Any Other Way" was also issued as a single in selected European countries, Australia, and Japan in June 1991.